Skip to content

 Hope to see you at the next gathering!

-On June 10th 2021 we gathered to remember and celebrate the life of Isabella Joy Thallas who’s life was tragically taken by gun violence at the Ballpark apartments this summer, 2020.
-We gathered in peace and unity to pray at Bella Joy Gardens, a newly renovated park in honor of Isabella, dedicated to healing and hope for the community and to mourn loved ones lost to gun violence.
+• On June 10th, 2021, we gathered to remember and celebrate the life of Isabella Joy Thallas, whose life was tragically taken by gun violence at the Ballpark apartments in the summer, 2020.
+We gathered in peace and unity to pray at Bella Joy Gardens, a newly renovated park in honor of Isabella, dedicated to healing and hope for the community, and to mourn loved ones lost to gun violence.

 “But the end is reconciliation; the end is redemption; the end is the creation of the beloved community.
 It is this type of spirit and this type of love that can transform opposers into friends.
 It is this type of understanding goodwill that will transform the deep gloom of the old age into the exuberant gladness of the new age.
 It is this love which will bring about miracles in the hearts of men.”